phalbanez/beholder/README.md

-# beholder
+# Beholder 2.0
-Beholder - Binance Crypto Bot - In Development
+A multicoin traderbot for Binance.
+Evolved.